PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-22 11:16:41
+Last updated: 2024-04-22 11:17:14
-Random Quote: I don't need a calculator, dad.
-I am one. - Sheldon Cooper
+Random Quote: Spare me your empty little compliments, girl... and your ser's.
+I am no knight.
+I spit on them and their vows.
+My brother is a knight.  -  Sandor Clegane